nowuX/nowuX/README.md

 I'm Nowu 👍

-- 🔭 I’m currently working on side projects like auto-mc-server.py
+- 🔭 I’m currently working on nothing, I should stop being lazy 😔
-- 🌱 I’m currently learning JS/TS, NextJS and Rust, also english 🚀
+- 🌱 I’m currently learning TS, NextJS and Rust 🚀
-- 📫 How to reach me: I'm not very active on social networks but I usually use discord 🥱
+- 📫 How to reach me: I'm not very active on social networks 😴
-- 😄 Pronouns: he/him or any, I don't care.

 I am interested in the following technologies